Build versus Partner

 A DST business is an operating company.

 Launching a sponsor-branded DST program requires more than an asset and a trust structure.
-It requires product leadership, program formation, diligence preparation, broker-dealer readiness, licensed partner coordination, investor servicing, reporting, tax coordination, and ongoing operations.
+It requires product leadership, program formation, diligence preparation, broker-dealer coordination, licensed partner coordination, investor servicing, reporting, tax coordination, and ongoing operations.

 The cost is not only capital.
 The cost is time, attention, personnel, and execution risk.